rogdooley/OSEP-Code-And-Notes/Notes/Modules/12 Windows Credentials.md

    - **Function:** `BOOL OpenProcessToken(HANDLE ProcessHandle, DWORD DesiredAccess, PHANDLE TokenHandle);`
    - **Purpose:** Opens the access token associated with a process.
 This token can be used to query or modify the process's security context.

-These functions are commonly used in scenarios involving security, impersonation, and process management in Windows.

-Table with columns for the return type, function name, and a subtable for the arguments.
-Optional arguments are highlighted with an asterisk (*).

 | **Return Type**  | **Function**               | **Arguments**                                                                                                              |
 |------------------|----------------------------|----------------------------------------------------------------------------------------------------------------------------|